OpenBuildings/jam/guide/jam/models-and-builders.md

 ### Jam_Meta

-The `JellY_Meta` object has a lot of methods to help you configure the model.
+The `Jam_Meta` object has a lot of methods to help you configure the model.

 * db()
 * model()